rodrigozr/sqs-grep/readme.md

                                 You can set this option multiple times to match multiple attributes
   --delete                      Deletes matched messages from the queue (use with caution)
   --moveTo queue name           Moves matched messages to the given destination queue
+  --all                         Matches all messages in the queue (do not filter anything).
+Setting this flag
+                                overrides --body and --attribute

 Credential options